Blake0206/RaspiScore/README.md

 ### RaspiScore
 *Configuration is done within `main_config.json`*

+`time_correction` - hour difference from EST, positive and negative integers are accepted \
 `leagues` - sports leagues that are displayed, accepted strings of "mlb", "nba", "nfl", "ncaaf", "ncaam", "ncaaw", "wnba", "nhl" \
 `news` - source of news data, accepted string of "espn" or "fox" \
-`first_display` - first information that is displayed, accepted string of "leagues" or "news"
+`first_display` - first information that is displayed, accepted string of "leagues" or "news" \
+`league_logo_size` - size in pixels of the league logo displayed before events/news, positive integers are accepted \
+`team_logo_size` - size in pixels of the team logo displayed for events, positive integers are accepted \
+`team_logo_offset` - negative offset in pixels from the left/right edges for the team logos, positive and negative integers are accepted \
+`score_offset` - offset in pixels from the left/right edges for the scores, positive integers are accepted

 ### RGBMatrixEmulator
 *Configuration is done within `emulator_config.json`* \